Christian conditionalism

-In Christian theology, conditionalism or conditional immortality is a concept in which the gift of immortality is attached to (conditional upon) belief in Jesus Christ.
-This concept is based in part upon another biblical argument, that the human soul is naturally mortal, immortality ("eternal life") is therefore granted by God as a gift.
+In Christian theology, conditionalism or conditional immortality is the belief that the human soul is not naturally immortal and that immortality (“eternal life”) is a gift given to Christians by God through faith in Jesus Christ.
+This concept is related to soul sleep.
 This viewpoint stands in contrast to the more popular concept of the "natural immortality" of the soul.
 Conditionalism is practically synonymous with annihilationism, the belief that the unsaved will be ultimately destroyed.

 Protestantism

 The British Evangelical Alliance ACUTE report states that conditionalism is a "significant minority evangelical view" that has "grown within evangelicalism in recent years".
 In the 20th century, conditional immortality was considered by certain theologians in the Eastern Orthodox Church.